gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 `internal` without `@usableFromInline` can always have their stored properties partially consumed.

+When library evolution is disabled, we do not have any additional ABI concerns since ABI stability is not guaranteed implying we can rely on library users recompiling their code when changes are made to the library.

 ## Implications on adoption

 A library adopter of these features needs to be aware that if one marks a public